KetanLfc/KetanLfc/README.md

 - 👋 Hi, I’m Ketan Ramgoolam.
 27 years old, software engineering student.
 - 👀 I’m interested in Web, Mobile App, Game development, Blockchain and AI/ML.
-- 🌱 I’m currently working on my final year project.
+- 🌱 I’m currently working on my final year project, an Event Management System for the University of Technology, Mauritius using .Net 8.0 for the Backend and Angular 17 for the Frontend and Microsoft SQL Server as database.
 - 💞️ I already know :
 Languages:- Java, JavaScript, Typescript, PHP, Python, C#, Dart, Solidity.
 Frameworks: .NET, Angular, Flutter.